pb111/Data-Preprocessing-Project-Imbalanced-Classes-Problem/README.md

-Three metrics are used to evaluate a classification model performance.
-These are accuracy, precision and recall.
+There are three metrices which are used to evaluate a classification model performance.
+These are `accuracy`, `precision` and `recall`.
 These matrices are summarized below.

 ### Accuracy